TN 43 (06-24)

 If purchasing a vehicle best meets the individual's needs, they should select a vehicle that will handle the transportation requirements for the duration of the PASS.
 If the individual already owns a vehicle, they must explain why they need to purchase another vehicle (e.g., why repairing/maintaining the current vehicle will not be sufficient).

-NOTE: Some individuals with disabilities own a vehicle but cannot operate it themselves.
+Some individuals with disabilities own a vehicle but cannot operate it themselves.
 They have someone else drive them.
-An inability to operate a vehicle does not preclude the purchase of a vehicle as an allowable PASS expense if the individual explains how he or she will use the vehicle to help achieve the work goal.
+An inability to operate a vehicle does not preclude the purchase of a vehicle as an allowable PASS expense if the individual explains how they will use the vehicle to help achieve the work goal.

 9. Vehicle-related expenses